Tips on how to Make Your Home pay for Itself!

-Theoretically, with the home I have used as an example in this post, you could earn over $4000 per week if you maximised every option.
+Theoretically, with the home I have used as an example in this post, you could earn over $4,000 per week if you maximised every option.
 Remember, this is theoretical, not guaranteed.
-Also you need to check insurance, council regulations and so on before embarking on any ideas.
+Also, you need to check insurance, council regulations and so on before embarking on any ideas.

-From my research, most charge $60+ for 30minutes of at home lessons for up to 4 children.
+From my research, most charge $60+ for 30minutes of at-home lessons for up to 4 children.
 Check with council regulations if this was an option you went for anywhere though.
 If you asked for $10 per hour or $10 per session and they did 10 hours or sessions a week that is $100 minimum.